How to Create a CI/CD Pipeline for Your PCB Design

 In this article, we reviewed a working example of an Altium Designer project running through the CI/CD process.
-Through the use of Gitlab and its agent capabilities, we are able to automatically run OutJobs to generate our data packages upon every commit.
+Through the use of GitLab and its agent capabilities, we are able to automatically run OutJobs to generate our data packages upon every commit.
 This enables us to create packages, not only for review by our teammates, but also for our customers without the need for extra steps.
-A link to the repository has also been provided to the reader at the beginning and end of this article to try it out for themself.
-All that is needed is a free Gitlab account and a computer running Altium Designer.
+A link to the repository has also been provided to the reader at the beginning and end of this article to try it out for themselves.

 If you're not a software developer, the Altium 365™ platform now gives every Altium Designer® user access to these same capabilities through a managed cloud platform.
 When you host your projects on Altium 365, your projects will be entered into a version control and revision tracking system for your organization, enabling collaboration and sharing with your design data.